mehrdadtari/Decentralized-Store/README.md

 ## Running the code
 1. Installing Metamask and add "Sepolia testnet" to it.
 You should deposit some ETH to it through a Sepolia faucet.
 2. Deploying the "Store Factory" smart contract in Remix.
 You can find it under ethereum/contracts.
 You should copy "store.sol" file to Remix.
 Then, compile and deploy "Store Factory" smart contract from it.
 You should deploy it to Sepolia testnet.
 3. Copy the address where you have deployed "Store Factory" smart contract and paste it in "factory.js" under ethereum.
-It is recommended to replace "Store.json" and "StoreFactory.json" files under
+It is recommended to replace "Store.json" and "StoreFactory.json" files under ethereum/build with the built files with the same name by Remix.
+4. Installing dependencies by running "npm i" in terminal under main directory.
+5. Running the server by "npm run dev" command in terminal.
+6. Accessing server in the browser using "http://localhost:3000/".
+7. Connecting your metamask account to your lcoalhost.
+8. You can access admin panel through "http://localhost:3000/stores/:address/nimda" where ":address" indicates the address where a specific store is deployed to.